Download this lecture

 For example:

-Let’s explore our grayling fish dataset and identify the types of variables it contains.
+Let’s explore our grayling dataset and identify the types of variables it contains.

 Practice Exercise 2: Can you do this for the pine data we have collected?